FRACerqueira/PromptPlus/README.md

 - Switch (style on/off)
 - Wait Process (Run background tasks Sequential/Parallel) with elapsedtime and spinner
 - Wait Time with countdown and spinner
+- ChartBar with wnabled Interaction to switch Type , Legend and order when browse the charts / Legends.
 - Progress bar with 8 types , gradient colors and spinner
 - Browser File and Folder with multi-select, colors and spinner
 - Treeview hierarchical structures with multi-select and colors